dost-training/dost-training.github.io/about.md

 ## History

-Dost has 100 years experience in the operation of offshore windfarms
+Dost has many years experience in wind energy and offshore industry

 ## Facilities

-Our facilities are world class
+Our classroom and facility comply with all relevant training standards

 ## The Team